agentmirv/randomtables/README.md

 Random Tables came out of an exploration of solo tabletop RPG.
 With the absense of a GM, the soloist takes on activities of both player and GM.

 To aid in the GM side of things, a soloist can use random tables.
-The player roles a die, like a d20, and uses the result to reference a table whose entries are numbered, in this case 1 to 20.
+The soloist roles a die, like a d20, and uses the result to reference a table whose entries are numbered, in this case 1 to 20.

 Perhaps this table has entries of magicial items, rolled when opening a chest.
 Or perhaps the table has entries of monster encounters, rolled when proceeding through a wilderness.